helpfulrobot/bootstripe/README.md

 Tools
 -----

+### Custom Fonts

+If you need to use a custom, say from [Google Fonts](https://www.google.com/fonts), there are two places you need to include it.

+First is as a `<link>` in the head of `src/templates/Page.ss`.

+The second is if you want the font to appear in the CMS while editing pages, in which case include as a css `@import` at the top of `src/sass/editor.scss`.

+You can then override the Bootstrap font variables to apply your font as required.

 ### Favicons

 Replace `src/favicon.png` with a favicon of your choice and it will be automatically converted to the appropriate formats.